Gross Domestic Product Equals The Total Sum Of Four Categories

 The first and largest component of GDP is consumption (C), which accounts for approximately 60-70% of total GDP in most developed economies.
 Consumption refers to the spending by households on goods and services, such as food, clothing, housing, healthcare, and entertainment.
 This category includes both durable goods (like cars and appliances) and non-durable goods (like groceries and gasoline), as well as services such as education and healthcare.

 Consumer confidence plays a critical role in driving this category.
+That's why conversely, during economic downturns, reduced consumer spending can lead to recessions.
 When people feel secure in their jobs and the future of the economy, they are more likely to spend, which stimulates production and employment.
-Practically speaking, conversely, during economic downturns, reduced consumer spending can lead to recessions.
-As an example, the 2008 financial crisis saw a sharp decline in consumption as households cut back on discretionary purchases, contributing to a global economic slowdown And that's really what it comes down to..
+To give you an idea, the 2008 financial crisis saw a sharp decline in consumption as households cut back on discretionary purchases, contributing to a global economic slowdown That alone is useful..

 2. Investment: Building the Future